Injured skater Plushenko retires from Games, overshadows men's hockey

 The 27-year-old first-time Olympian described it as "a miracle" [ID:nL5N0LI2ZK] while Britain's Christie Elise left the rink in tears after being relegated from second place to eighth after causing a crash on the first bend which saw three of the four finalists fall.

-Compatriot Zhang Hong claimed the women's 1,000m speed skating title at the Adler Arena, beating pre-race favourites Heather Richardson and Brittany Bowe of the United States.
+Compatriot Zhang Hong claimed the women's 1,000m speed skating title at the Adler Arena, beating pre-race favorites Heather Richardson and Brittany Bowe of the United States.

 In the sliding disciplines, a track worker was struck by a bobsleigh and suffered two broken legs during a practice session, IOC President Thomas Bach told Reuters.